The 3 Best Stretches for Squash

 - The core muscles; the rectus abdominus, obliques, and the spinal erectors.

-A good overall training program with focus on flexibility, agility training, endurance work, and cardiovascular conditioning will help the squash player stay healthy and able to rebound from injuries quickly.
+A good overall training program that focuses on flexibility, agility, endurance and cardiovascular conditioning will help the squash player stay healthy and rebound from injuries quickly.

 Most Common Squash Injuries